Pancreatic secretion composition, regulation, function, Differences between jejunum and ileum

 Mesentery of the small intestine

-It is a fan-shaped peritoneal fold that has an anterior free border and posterior attached border.
+It is a fan-shaped peritoneal fold that has an anterior free border and a posterior attached border.
 The anterior border contains coils of jejunum and ileum and is 6 meters long.
 The posterior border is attached to the posterior abdominal wall..the root of the mesentery and is about 6 inches long.

 Borders:

-1. Attached border (called the root of mesentery): It is 6 inches, and extends from the duodenojejunal flexure to iliocaecal junction.
+1. Attached border (called the root of mesentery): It is 6 inches, and extends from the duodenojejunal flexure to the iliocaecal junction.

 Structures crossed by the root of the mesentery (6):